Seekatar/OktaPosh/docs/about_oktaposh.md

-# oktaposh
+# OktaPosh

-## about_oktaposh
+## OktaPosh

 # SHORT DESCRIPTION

-Provides access to Okta Okta REST API and returns objects for easy use in PowerShell piplines.
+Provides access to the Okta REST API and returns objects for easy use in PowerShell piplines.
-This is a work in progress and has support for a small, but growing list of Okta objects.
+This is a work in progress and has support for a growing list of Okta objects.

 # LONG DESCRIPTION
 To call any API, first set the token and baseUri with `Set-OktaOption`